Criminal Justice

 BCJ 565 Deviant Behavior 3

 Deviant Behavior examines deviance from key sociological perspectives and theories.
 The course provides real-world examples of deviance throughout to encourage critical thinking about deviant behavior and its impact at the personal level and on society as a whole.
+In addition, this course will explore global perspectives on deviance and best practices for researching deviant behavior and social control.

 Course Objectives